VeryGoodOpenSource/dart_frog/extensions/vscode/CONTRIBUTING.md

 6. After a change, make sure to **Run Developer: Reload Window** from the command palette in the new window.

-💡 **Note**: For further information about debugging Visual Studio Code's extensions refer to the [official documentation](https://code.visualstudio.com/api/get-started/your-first-extension).
+💡 **Note**: For further information about debugging VS Code's extensions refer to the [official documentation](https://code.visualstudio.com/api/get-started/your-first-extension).

 ### Creating a Pull Request